 Every year, new plant and animal species migrate to Switzerland, or are introduced in various ways from other continents.
 While some are harmless, others cause considerable damage.
 We help to foster an understanding of the biology of these problematic species, and to prevent or curb their spread.

 The invasive species include many types of insects, fungi, nematodes, bacteria and viruses which trigger plant diseases in forests and ornamental trees and shrubs.
-We diagnose, study and monitor these in our research unit "Forest health and biotic interactions".
-We also look for biological control measures (see also diseases, pests and other disturbances).
+We diagnose, study and monitor these in our research unit "Forest health and biotic interactions" and look for biological control measures.

 The Plant Protection Laboratory opened in 2014 on the WSL site, allowing researchers to work with alien organisms.
 Here we can diagnose and examine suspected cases of quarantine diseases and pests under strict safety conditions.

 "Swiss Forest Protection" runs a monitoring system in order to protect our forests from native and non-native forest pests and diseases.
-This consists of a dense network of observers, such as forest protection officers, district and local forest rangers, as well as forest owners and private individuals.
+This consists of a dense network of observers.
 Swiss Forest Protection advises forest owners and rangers, helps to identify organisms, regularly conducts surveys with forestry services and organises training courses.